Leon Czolgosz: Trial and execution

-Czolgosz had two visits the night before his execution, one with two clergymen and another later in the night with his brother and brother-in-law.
+Czolgosz had two visits the night before his execution, one with two clergymen and another later in the night with his brother, Waldeck Czolgosz, and brother-in-law, Frank Bandowski.
 Even though Czolgosz refused Father Fudzinski and Father Hickey twice, Superintendent Collins permitted their visit and escorted them to his cell.
-The priests pleaded for 45 minutes for him to repent, but he refused and they left.
-His brother Waldeck and brother-in-law Frank Bandowski visited after the priests had left.
-His brother asked him "Who got you into this scrape?" to which Czolgosz responded "No one.
+The priests pleaded for 45 minutes for Czolgosz to repent, but he refused, so they left.
+Czolgosz's brother Waldeck and brother-in-law Frank Bandowski visited after the priests had left.
+Waldeck asked Czolgosz, "Who got you into this scrape?", to which Czolgosz responded, "No one.
 Nobody had anything to do with it but me."
-His brother said it was unlike him and was not how he was raised.
+His brother said it was unlike Czolgosz and was not how he was raised.
 When asked by his brother if he wanted the priests to come back, Czolgosz said, "No, damn them.
 Don't send them here again.
-I don't want them," and "Don't you have any praying over me when I am dead.
+I don't want them," and, "Don't you have any praying over me when I am dead.
 I don't want it.
 I don't want any of their damned religion."
-His father wrote a letter to his son the night before his execution, wishing him luck and informing him that he could no longer help him, and Leon had to "pay the price for his actions."
-Although after the trial Czolgosz and his attorneys were informed of his right to appeal the sentence, they chose not to after Czolgosz declined.
-Also, the attorneys knew that there were no grounds for appeal; the trial had been "quick, swift, and fair."
+Czolgosz's father wrote a letter to his son the night before his execution, wishing Czolgosz luck and informing him that he could no longer help him, and Leon had to "pay the price for his actions."
+Although after the trial, Czolgosz and his attorneys were informed of his right to appeal the sentence, they chose not to after Czolgosz declined.
+The attorneys also knew that there were no grounds for appeal; the trial had been "quick, swift, and fair."

-Czolgosz's last words were: "I shot the president because I thought it would help the working people and for the sake of the common people.
+Czolgosz's last words were: "I killed the President because he was the enemy of the good people – the good working people.
 I am not sorry for my crime.
-I am awfully sorry because I could not see my father."
-Czolgosz was electrocuted by three jolts, each of 1,800 volts, in Auburn Prison on October 29, 1901, forty-five days after McKinley's death.
-He was pronounced dead at 7:14 a.m.
+I am sorry I could not see my father."
+Czolgosz was electrocuted by three jolts, each of 1,800 volts, in Auburn Prison on October 29, 1901, 45 days after McKinley's death.
+Czolgosz was pronounced dead at 7:14 a.m.
 The state electrician (executioner) of Czolgosz was Edwin Davis.

 Waldeck Czolgosz and Frank Bandowski attended the execution.
 When Waldeck asked the warden for his brother's body, to be taken for proper burial, he was informed that he "would never be able to take it away", and that crowds of people would mob him.